 - Work with the SGAC HR Team to track the recruitment process steps (call for application, advertisement, applications collection, evaluation, announcement) and ensure these are done within the established timeline

-- Work and coordinate with the SGAC Legal Team to ensure each contract is reviewed and approved before being released for signature
+- Work and coordinate with the SGAC Legal Team to review contracts and MoUs.

 - Work with the SGAC Finance team in particular to generate bills and invoices, track payments, and scholarships reimbursement process